sauce-archives/help/docs/general-reference/settings.md

 <br>

 * Upload your native Android or iOS app directly from your system
-* Test a Mobile Website by adding the Website URL and add a name and a version
+* Test a Mobile Website by adding the Website URL, a name and the version number
 * <a href="/docs/guides/continuous-integration/">Integrate a build plugin</a>, like Ant, Maven, Jenkins etc.
 * Get your latest app versions directly from HockeyApp.
 Enter your <a href="https://rink.hockeyapp.net/manage/auth_tokens" target="_blank">HockeyApp token</a> and you are set.